abarker/camel-snake-pep8/README.rst

 .. note::

-    Rough "proof" of reasonable safety for changes without warnings and assuming that Python-Rope does the name replacements correctly.
+    Rough "proof" of reasonable safety for changes without warnings and assuming that Python-Rope does the name replacements correctly (which it doesn't always do, especially class attributes it cannot resolve).

     1. The camel case strings that this program would change without a warning to snake case strings are disjoint sets of names.